 Practice communicating with multiple publics and stakeholders.

+For more information about IN-PREP, please contact us.
 This project has received funding from the European Horizon2020 programme fro research, technological development and demonstration under grant agreement no. 740627.